jamottep/jamottep/README.md

 - 👋 Hi, I’m @jamottep
-- 👀 I’m interested in neuroscience of free will.
+- 👀 I’m interested in the neuroscience of free will.
 - 🌱 I’m currently learning machine learning.
 - 💞️ I’m looking to collaborate on machine learning, brain computer interfaces.
 - 📫 How to reach me: San Francisco's area code, 317, 1001